sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 \label{eq:rotated-pca-scores}
 \end{align}
 $$
 To show Equation \ref{eq:rotated-pca-scores} is indeed correct, I provide the below Python code.
-Note that the scores obtained with Equation \ref{eq:rotated-pca-scores} are identical to the scores returned with the `FactorAnalyzer` functions and only differ by a scaling factor.
+Note that the scores obtained with Equation \ref{eq:rotated-pca-scores} are identical to the scores returned with the `FactorAnalyzer` functions and only differ by a scaling factor (see Python code below in lines <a href="#419">419--439</a>).

 ```r {language=python}
 # standardize data